Trump unleashes Twitter attack against civil rights legend

 "We as a nation do need to know whether a foreign government influenced our election," she said.

-U.S. intelligence agencies have said Russia meddled in the election to help Trump win.
+U.S. intelligence agencies have said that Russia, in a campaign ordered by President Vladimir Putin, meddled in the election to help Trump win.
 After spending weeks challenging that assessment, Trump finally accepted that the Russians were behind the election-year hacking of Democrats.
 But he also emphasized that "there was absolutely no effect on the outcome of the election including the fact that there was no tampering whatsoever with voting machines."

 Democrat Clinton received 2.9 million more votes than Trump but lost the Electoral College vote.